Big Muskie

-Big Muskie was a coal mining Bucyrus-Erie dragline excavator owned by the Central Ohio Coal Company (formerly a division of American Electric Power), weighing 13500 short ton and standing nearly 22 stories tall.
-It operated in the U.S. state of Ohio from 1969 to 1991.
+Big Muskie was a dragline excavator built by Bucyrus-Erie and owned by the Central Ohio Coal Company (formerly a division of American Electric Power), weighing 13500 short ton and standing nearly 22 stories tall.
+It mined coal in the U.S. state of Ohio from 1969 to 1991.
+It was dismantled and sold for scrap in 1999.

 Design specifications and service

-The Big Muskie was a model 4250-W dragline and was the only one ever built by the Bucyrus-Erie.
-With a 220 yd3 bucket, it was the largest single-bucket digging machine ever created and one of the world's largest mobile earth-moving machines alongside the Ohio-based Marion 6360 stripping shovel called The Captain and the German bucket wheel excavators of the Bagger 288 and Bagger 293 family.
+The Big Muskie was a model 4250-W dragline and was the only one ever built by the Bucyrus-Erie company.
+With a 220 yd3 bucket, it was the largest single-bucket digging machine ever created and one of the world's largest mobile earth-moving machines alongside the Illinois-based Marion 6360 stripping shovel called The Captain and the German bucket wheel excavators of the Bagger 288 and Bagger 293 family.
 The bucket alone could hold two Greyhound buses side by side.
 It took over 200,000 man hours to construct over a period of about two years and cost $25 million in 1969, the equivalent of $ today adjusted for inflation.

 Big Muskie was powered by electricity supplied at 13,800 volts via a trailing cable, which had its own transporter/coiling units to move it.
 The electricity powered the main drives, eighteen 1000 hp and ten 625 hp DC electric motors.
 Some systems in Big Muskie were electro-hydraulic, but the main drives were all electric.
 While working, Big Muskie used the equivalent of the power for 27,500 homes, costing tens of thousands of dollars an hour just in power costs and necessitating special agreements with local Ohio power companies to accommodate the extra load.
 The machine had a crew of five, and worked around the clock, with special emphasis on night work since the per kilowatt-hour rate was much cheaper.

 Once it had stripped all the overburden in one area of the pit, it could move itself short distances (usually less than 1 mi) to another pre-prepared digging position using massive hydraulic walker feet, although due to its 13500 ST weight it traveled very slowly (1.76 in/s) and required a carefully graded travelway with a roadbed of heavy wooden beams to avoid sinking into the soil and tipping over or getting stuck.

 During its 22 years of service, Big Muskie removed more than 608000000 cuyd of overburden, twice the amount of earth moved during the construction of the Panama Canal, uncovering over 20000000 ST of Ohio brown coal.